 - If you are setting up a schedule, to set everyone's hours, use Starting Availability Management, which is much less work than adding blackout times.
 And, do not use blackout times to add unavailable times that are the same, such as Friday afternoons.

 - When creating new blackout times to make permanent schedule changes, our support team consistently finds it best to recommend making weekly repeating blackouts on one day of the week at a time, because it is easy to come back later in the semester to edit blackouts that you know are the same on one day of the week.
 For example, most people like having a blackout that may look the same on Mondays and Wednesdays but be sure that, if the staff member changes their Monday hours only, all Mondays can be edited alone and in one step.
+There is not a problem with making blackouts that repeat on multiple days of the week or every day, as long as those are convenient to work with, and we recommend different repeating frequencies in different situations, too.

 - As with a repeating appointment, if you create a blackout and forget to make it repeat, go to the next week and create another new blackout, remembering to use the repeating options.
 But, remember that the first week's blackout (the individual one) and the next week's blackout (the start of the repeating series) look identical but were not created as part of a single repeating series.
 To make a change and apply the change to all the blackouts, start with the second week.

-SECTION 1: Blackouts on the Schedule and in Blackout Times Management
+SECTION 1: Using Blackout Times Management

-SECTION 10: Blackout Times Do Not Overlap
+CH 10: Blackout Times Examples